 Leave encashment is a process that allows salaried government and private sector employees to derive additional benefits from their accumulated, unused leaves.
 This practice ensures that employees are entitled to certain work benefits, including pay scale, tax deductions, and leaves, which are generally similar across both sectors.

 In the context of income tax regulations, employees may be liable to pay income tax if their annual income exceeds the limit specified by the income tax department.
 Employers typically deduct a portion of the employee’s salary, depositing this amount into the provident fund (PF) account.
-Provident funds serve as a financial resource accessible to employees throughout their employment and after retirement.
+Provident funds are a financial resource accessible to employees throughout their employment and after retirement.

 Taxation and Leave Encashment